Disney’s Bedknob’s and Broomsticks has bobbed its way to Wolverhampton Grand Theatre, and its just as magical as it was the first time around.

 Theatre is one of the very best forms of escapism; when you’re inside, nothing else matters.
 It’s a chance to leave the troubles of the outside world behind and allow yourself to be immersed in the magic of the story that’s unfolding right in front of you.

-The production, which follows the story of siblings Charlie, Carrie and Paul, who find themselves in the care of Miss Price, after being evacuated from London during the war, is one of the most outstanding shows I’ve ever had the pleasure of seeing.
+The same as the Disney classic, it follows the story of siblings Charlie, Carrie and Paul, who find themselves in the care of Miss Price after being evacuated from London during the war.
 Together, they embark on a magical journey that immerses the audience into their world through spectacular stage production that’s as enchanting as it is engaging.
+However, the show has been tweaked to become more theatre-friendly, creating a beautiful story that brings an abundance of love, laughter and friendship to the stage.

 Featuring a selection of songs penned by the Sherman Brothers, alongside new tracks that have been written especially for the musical, Bedknobs and Broomsticks is two hours of spectacular theatrical joy that will see you leaving with a mighty spring in your step.

-I normally don’t like to compare shows, mainly because each one is brilliantly unique in its own way, but the last time I was left blown away by the choreography within a show was when I took my seat for Harry Potter & The Cursed Child when it made its debut in the West End.
+I normally don’t like to compare shows, mainly because each one is unique in its own way, but the last time I was left this blown away by the complexity of a show was when I took my seat for Harry Potter & The Cursed Child.
 Theatre for all of the family simply just doesn’t get better than this.

 As if the production and direction weren’t enough, a stellar cast elevates Bedknobs to the highest standard.
 Leading lady Dianne Pilkington has performed to West End audiences in the Tony Award-winning Wicked, but she truly had a task ahead of her in following in the footsteps of Angela Lansbury.

-However, Pilkington’s performance was one of the most impressive I’ve seen this year, as she created her own Miss Price and injected powerful vocals into some very demanding songs.
+Pilkington’s performance remains one of the most impressive I’ve seen in the last 12 months; she created her own Miss Price and injected powerful vocals into some very demanding songs.
 Not to mention she had beautiful chemistry with the younger actors, building a bond that was similar to Disney’s Mary Poppins.

 Equally, Charles Brunton shone as Emelius Browne, who dreams of becoming a real magician, but can’t quite muster the right magic to conjure up spells as magical as Price.
 His character is one that you automatically warm to without even trying, he’s charming, loveable, and much like the rest of the show, a whole lot of fun to watch.